sandhyatharanian/data-512/data-512-a2/README.md

 The corpus used in this assignment is called the Wikipedia Talk corpus which consists of three datasets.
 Each dataset contains thousands of online discussion posts made by Wikipedia editors who were discussing how to write and edit Wikipedia articles.
 Crowdworkers labelled these posts for three kinds of hostile speech: “toxicity”, “aggression”, and “personal attacks”.
 Many posts in each dataset were labelled by multiple crowdworkers for each type of hostile speech, to improve accuracy.

-Each of these 3 datasets contain 3 tsv files per dataset for which the link is provided below -
+Each of these 3 datasets contain 3 `.tsv` files per dataset for which the link is provided below -

  - Toxicity : [https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Toxicity/4563973](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Toxicity/4563973)
  - Aggression : [https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Aggression/4267550](https://figshare.com/articles/dataset/Wikipedia_Talk_Labels_Aggression/4267550)